 Dog experts tell us that dogs don’t naturally enjoy being hugged; they suffer through it.
 A lot of misery in the world – and a lot of bad birthday presents – exists because we understand other people people by using ourselves as a model.
 This doesn’t offend me, so I assume it doesn’t offend you.
 I like this, so I assume you do too.
 And sometimes we get it wrong.
 As the Latin maxim goes, ‘De Gustibus Non Est Disputandum’

 –Against Empathy, Paul Bloom

 … and because I am a curmudgeon (psychologically if not physically… yet), at least in terms of cinema, these days I live almost exclusively in a realm of documentaries, claymation and animation (preferably non-US).
 So this might just end up being a niche list of the aforementioned.

-Under an Arctic Sky – A documentary about surfing in Iceland
+Under an Arctic Sky – A documentary about the premier surfing locale that is Iceland.

 Meru – Chronicling the first ascent of the ‘Sharks fin’ in the Himalayas.

 The Social Dilemma – Stoking your paranoia to new levels of ferocity (but in a good way).

 The Pirates!
 (In an adventure with Scientists) – Aardmans third best creation.